sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

 ##### `ProjectInstallationCache`
 The `ProjectInstallationCache` is responsible for creating an in-memory representation of the cache stored in `.project_cache/installation_cache`.
 In addition to storing the properties of each `TargetCacheKey` per target, this will also store the hash of user build configurations and a cache version.
-Since the user build configurations is applied to all projects, any changes to that hash would require a full installation.
+Since the user build configurations are applied to all projects, any changes to that hash would require a full installation.
 The cache version is stored for backwards compatibility if changes are made in the future to the structure of the cache that would require flushing its contents.

-It's public interface will be:
+The `ProjectInstallationCache` public interface will be:
 ```ruby
 class ProjectInstallationCache